badlydrawnrob/elm-land-examples/README.md

 # Elm Land

-> ⚠️ Be warned.
-This has A LOT of dependencies and js gets stale at warp-speed.
+> ⚠️ Be warned: Elm Lang has A LOT of dependencies and js gets stale at warp-speed.

 This repo has [some examples](https://elm.land/guide/) I've followed along with and slightly modified.
 Nothing much different to the [`elm-land` repo](https://github.com/elm-land/elm-land), but handy to have them offline.
 More examples can be [found here](https://github.com/elm-land/elm-land/tree/main/examples).